 I dropped my towel.
-He widened his knees to make room for me, and I stepped into the tub.
+He widened his knees, making room for me between them, and I stepped into the tub.
 The water rose perilously high as I sank down, lapping at the edges, threatening to overrun its bounds.
 We moved slowly to keep it from spilling over, Henry pulling me close, until my back rested against his chest and his body made a cage around mine.

 “Do you want to talk about what happened?” he rumbled.

 I shook my head.
 “I can’t.
 Not yet.
-I need this moment with you, Henry.”
+I need this moment with you.”

 “I love you, you know,” I said, because it was stupid to hold the words in any longer.
-Today had proven to me that life was fleeting, and whether it be a sword to the stomach, a carriage accident, or sudden illness, any day could be my last.
-If I was going to die, I would go to my grave with no regrets.
-With nothing left unspoken.
+Today had proven that life was fleeting, and whether it be a sword to the stomach, a carriage accident, or sudden illness, any day could be my last.
+If I was going to die, I would go to my grave with no regrets, with nothing left unspoken.

 Henry tightened his arms around me.
 “I love you too.
-I think I have since that first night in John’s study, when you saved Harriet and then stared down the Duke of Deceit, flinging aside your pride and asking him to save you from ruin.
+I think I have since that first night in John’s study, when you saved Harriet and then stared down the Duke of Deceit.
 You were so brave.”

 With a final, strangled sob, I did what Henry said.
 I let myself break.